vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-> Always switch <dictkey>computeMfpBoundaries</dictkey> on when using the Smoluchowski temperature jump and the Maxwell velocity slip BCs.
+> Always switch <dictkey>computeMfpBoundaries</dictkey> on when using the Smoluchowski temperature jump and the Maxwell velocity slip boundary conditions.

 To compute the mfp in the entire domain, <dictkey>computeFieldAndBoundaries</dictkey> must be switched <dictval>on</dictval>.
 The species and mixture mfp can be printed using the <dictkey>writeMfpSpecies</dictkey> and <dictkey>writeMfpMixture</dictkey> switches.